 The evidence is that combining your protein with carbs post training will not enhance your protein synthesis.
 You can read it here .

-You need to give yourself time to get fully fat adapted which is normally 1 to 3 weeks.
+You’ll need to give yourself time to get fully fat adapted.
+This is normally within 1 to 3 weeks.

-If you’re already using the keto diet to drop some weight, there is good news for you too: There is no need to wait until your weight goals have been reached before you can visit the gym and start work on your abs.
+If you’re already using the keto diet to drop some weight, there is good news for you too: There’sno need to wait until your weight goals have been reached before you can visit the gym and start work on your abs.